-Dia: It’s an Arabic surname, and it means light, glow, illumination.
+Dia: It’s an Arabic surname, and it means light, glow, and illumination.

 Noor: It is also an Arabic surname that means illumination and light.

-Leclair: The surname Leclair originated from the French word Clair, and it means light or bright.
+Leclair: The surname Leclair originated from the French word Clair, which means light or bright.

-Melchoir: It has several origins, such as German, French, Spanish Dutch, etc., and in Hebrew, ‘Melech’ means king and ‘or’ means light or splendor.
+Melchoir: It has several origins, such as German, French, Spanish Dutch, etc., and in Hebrew, ‘Melech’ means king, and ‘or’ means light or splendour.